kvnalxnd3r/kvnalxnd3r.github.io/_posts/2025-05-16-ELK-installation-with-two-vm.md

 ![Desktop View](assets/img/posts/2025-05-20-ELK-installation-with-two-vm/best-practice-for-siem-deployment.png){: width="800"}
 _Best Practice SIEM Deployment_

-Based on that screen there's couple of command flag that I want to explain to the best of my understanding. ``-in`` flag used to specifying the certificate to check out, ``-text`` to make the output in readable format and lastly ``-noout`` is basically minimizing the gibberish encoded message to help further making it more readable.
+Based on that screenshot, the command being used is ``sudo openssl x509 -in /etc/elasticsearch/certs/elasticsearch.crt -text -noout``.
+Where there's couple of command flag that I want to explain to the best of my understanding. ``-in`` flag used to specifying the certificate to check out, ``-text`` to make the output in readable format and lastly ``-noout`` is basically minimizing the gibberish encoded message to help further making it more readable.

 ## Setting Up HTTPS Connection With the Certificates